MichaelRWolf/wendy-ai/notes-from-google-doc.md

 When you feel drag (too big / too slow / need to share parts), then we branch.

-Would you like me to show you a quick visual of how that “seed → tree” progression looks, so you can feel when the right moment to branch will be?
+Would you like me to show you a quick visual of how that "seed → tree" progression looks, so you can feel when the right moment to branch will be?

 ---
 🐬 You said:

 LOL  - got it

 its nice to be known

 ok

 FYI  - my priorities the next couple months are to

 1)

 get a new website set-up that can be a sweet container for everything that is coming (there is a lot of info in the dataset to hopefully make it straightforward to do this  - there is a lot of info in there AND i mean to make the message(s) and website Really Straightforward - with lots of places they can explore, as they choose)

 2)

 move THRIVE forward!

 So can help folks who are struggling, to be resourced and get resources to create, stand for the world we choose (like democracy and rule of law and trivial things like that ; )

 AND

 in the process of that, attract some more private clients, so i can pay for gas for this fun ride we are taking : )